Frequently Asked Questions

 Andrea or your teacher will let parents know what books are needed 3-4 weeks before they will be needed in the lesson.

 One lesson is not enough to gauge whether or not the instrument and the practice routine are a good fit for you and/or your child.
 We recommend that you try out lessons for at least 4 weeks to get the feel for the instrument, the teacher and the routine of weekly learning and practice.

 We are a studio with lots of instrument options and teacher options so switching instruments or teachers can be done easily if you find that your instrument is not the right fit.

 Please contact Andrea if you are interested in trying a month of lessons.

 What do I need to bring to my first lesson?

-Please bring a three ring binder, pencil, eraser, and any books/supplies you were asked to purchase.
+Please bring a three ring binder, lined paper, pencil, eraser, and any books/supplies you were asked to purchase.

 You may need to go to Long & McQuade to purchase your lessons books before beginning your lessons.
 You will be told what books are needed at time of registration or by your teacher once you start lessons

 Bedford: 1717 Bedford Highway